-It was impossible for that not to be notorious in the Office of Local Government.
-This was only eight months prior to Mr Hurst's 5 February 2021 Disciplinary Action against Councillor Funnell.
-Given that this matter involved behaviour two years prior to the Determination, in November 2018, the investigation of that behaviour would have overlapped with this further bad behaviour, and be well-known to the Office.
+It was impossible for that not to be notorious in the Office of Local Government., and this was only eight months prior to Mr Hurst's 5 February 2021 Disciplinary Action against Councillor Funnell.
+Given that this matter involved behaviour two years prior to the Determination, the investigation of that behaviour overlapped with this further behaviour, well-known to the Office.

-Returning to the 5 February 2021 Determination, I emailed Mr Hurst on 11 February 2021, under the subject "WTF, Chinese or Russian hackers have been on your site and changed clause 20", informing him of the error.
+Returning to the 5 February 2021 Determination, I emailed Mr Hurst on 11 February 2021 under the subject "WTF, Chinese or Russian hackers have been on your site and changed clause 20", informing him of the error.

-Again, on 16 February, with multiple examples of prior offending and post incident offending, including a Council censure of the Councillor on 25 November 2019.
+Again, on 16 February with multiple examples of prior offending and post incident offending, including a Council censure of the Councillor on 25 November 2019.

-Again, on 22 February with yet another example of councillor misconduct, this time boasting of attacking staff.
+Again, on 22 February with a further example of the councillor boasting of attacking staff.